nextcloud/documentation/admin_manual/exapps_management/ManagingExApps.rst

 Command: ``app_api:app:unregister [--rm-data] [--force] [--silent] [--] <appid>``

-To remove an ExApp you can use the unregister command.
+To remove an ExApp, you can use the unregister command.
-There are additional options to keep the ExApp persistent storage (data volume).
+By default, this command does *not* delete the ExApp's persistent storage (data volume) to avoid accidental removal of any user data.

 Arguments
 *********